Eating Leftovers I Paid $25k Of Student Loans On A 30k Salary

 I, like millions of other Americans, graduated college with a heavy load of student loans.

 My post-college professional life has been bumpy.
 I’ve never held a full-time job, and I’ve worked in the foodservice industry in some way ever since graduation.
 My grandma definitely thinks that I’m wasting my education.
-In 2014, I made $15,000 total.
+In the year after I graduated, I made $15,000 total.

 As difficult as that time was, it gave me the focus I needed.
 I realized my low income and high debt was the root of my stress.
 I was financially insecure, and it sucked.
 So I lasered in on paying off my student loans as the way I was going to become happier — and it worked!